 There’s a treasure trove of insights hidden in every single call that takes place in a call center.
-Contact center AI enables you to extract those insights from 100% of your calls and monitor a wide breadth of interactions and KPIs in four areas of the modern contact center:
+Contact center AI enables you to extract those insights from 100% of your calls and monitor a wide breadth of call center metrics, interactions and KPIs in four areas:

-Our Big List lays out the most important interactions and KPIs for each, including industry benchmarks.
+Our Big List lays out the most important call center metrics, interactions and KPIs for each, including industry benchmarks.

 Operational efficiency looks at productivity and business drivers at the organization-level and identifies areas of improvement to drive better business results.